Sol Sidibe

-Souleymane Lamine Sidibe (born 10 February 2007) is a professional footballer who plays as a defensive midfielder for Eredivisie club PSV Eindhoven.
+Souleymane Lamine Sidibe (born 10 February 2007) is a professional footballer who plays as a defensive midfielder for club Jong PSV.
 Born in France, he represents England at youth level.

 Early life

 Sidibe was born on 10 February 2007 in Paris, France.
 He moved to the United Kingdom at an early age, growing up in Stoke-on-Trent.
 He is the son of the Malian international footballer Mamady Sidibé.

 Club career

 Stoke City

 Sidibe progressed through the Stoke City Academy and agreed a professional contract in July 2023, active from his 17th birthday.
 He made his professional debut on 5 August 2023 against Rotherham United at the age of 16.
 Three days later, Sidibe made his first start for the Potters in a 2–1 victory over West Bromwich Albion in the first round of the EFL Cup.
 He signed a three-year professional contract with Stoke in July 2024.